helidon-io/helidon/docs/mp/guides/tracing.md

 2. The `getMessage2` method will not be traced, even with the @Traced annotation, since it is called internally by `getMessage`.
 <!--@mdc :: -->

+Build and run the application, then invoke the endpoints:

 ```shell [Terminal]
 curl http://localhost:8080/greet